marcellyluise/quizchallenge/README.md

 # quizchallenge
 A quiz playing words

+# Run the app
+To run the app you just need to run it (command + r) on a Simulator or in a real device.
+I would recommend to run on any iPhone X simulator/device or later.

 # MVP Version 1.0
 In attempt to follow the requirements and best practices I believe I may have achieved it.
 But in software development there's always room for improvements.